 We know for example that people who have suffered heart attacks (acute myocardial infarction) have much lower than normal plasma levels of vitamin C. (Hume et al., 1972; Machtey et al., 1975; Jaxa-Chamiec et al., 2005) Leukocytes are the main cells in the body which contains reserve of vitamin C.

 A host of products is available from all leading vitamin suppliers.
 Please note this page contains links to our affiliate marketing partners.
+We are an Amazon Associate.
 Please read our affiliate disclosure.

 Department of Health Report on Health and Social Science: Dietary Reference Values for Food, Energy and Nutrients for the United Kingdom.
 (1999) 41: pp. 37-43.